Middleware

 , redirect()

-Accessing the Request and Response in Middleware
+Getting Request and Response in Middleware

-- Controller processing phase - request processing
+- Controller processing request phase, which is the request processing phase

-The three phases are reflected in the middleware as follows:
+These three phases are reflected in the middleware as follows:

 <?php